 Will you offer scholarships?

 Our Scholarship process has now closed.
-We are currently reviewing applicants and will make announce the recipients in March 2018.
-Scholarships are being administered based on financial need, and the conference’s underlying commitment to equity.
-We will also offer scholarships in exchange for working the conference.
+Scholarships and work exchange/volunteers are being administered based on financial need, and the conference’s underlying commitment to equity.

 Weren't you called "Pro-Something or other?"